Maghull

-Maghull (/məˈɡʌl/ mə-GUL-') is a town and civil parish in Sefton, Merseyside (historically a part of Lancashire).
+Maghull (/məˈɡʌl/ mə-GUL-') is a town and civil parish in Sefton, Merseyside, England.
 The town is north of Liverpool and west of Kirkby.
-The area also contains Ashworth Hospital.
+The town is also the location of Ashworth Hospital.

 Maghull had a population of 20,444 at the 2011 Census.
 Housing in the town is almost entirely a 20th-century settlement of semi-detached and detached housing although remains of the original town do exist.
 The town has had an elected council since the Local Government Act 1894 when the government set up a network of local governance across England.
 Following the Local Government Act 1974, the council changed its name from a parish to a town council.

 Etymology

-It has been proposed by Dr Eilert Ekwall that the name Maghull may have been derived from the Celtic word *magos referring to a plain or field, and the Old English halh referring to a corner or nook, giving the meaning of a "flat land in a bend".
+It has been proposed by Dr Eilert Ekwall that the name Maghull may have been derived from the Celtic word magos referring to a plain or field, and the Old English halh referring to a corner or nook, giving the meaning of a "flat land in a bend".
 Another theorised origin is Anglo-Saxon mægðe to refer to mayweed.